Cartersville’s Railroad Car Manufacturing Age

 According to an article that appeared in the Free Express on June 30, 1881 hard times had fallen on Bartow.
 It briefly encourages enterprising citizens to purchase the old car factory and suggested it be converted into a furniture factory.
 It further mentions how highly adaptable it would be for that purpose and plenty of timber can be had at any price.
 The article lists a variety of people, businesses and farms that are struggling.

 Deed and newspaper articles describe its footprint to be approximately four acres beginning at the intersection of Leake Street and fronting the W&ARR running 200 feet east toward Tennessee Street and cornered by the Wallace Foundry.
 Several deeds were filed to assemble an area of about 600 feet by 200 feet.
-(Approximately between current day Tribune News building and Leake Street intersection with W&A RR.)
+(Approximately between current day Tribune News building on West Avenue and Leake Street intersection along W&A RR.)
 A June 9th 1881, article in the Express reveals that the City is delighted to announce the prospects of this car factory and that the authorities have exempted them from taxation for a term of five years.

 A June 30th, 1881 article in the Free Press page 3, states that the company will be a boom for the town and double the machinery is expected to be installed as was first thought.
 It appears conditions were favorable to resurrect a car factory as a demand still existed for the industry and a waiting and skilled labor force was in place remaining from the first car factory of 1871.